PedroRuiz/createx/README.md

 # createx
-the easy (and fool) way to start a shell script
+The easy (and fool) way to start a shell script